Stackclash/5e-vault/5. Mechanics/Bestiary/Npc/Demogorgon (MPMM).md

     \ use of Gaze."
   "name": "Multiattack"
 - "desc": "Melee Weapon Attack: dice: d20+17 (+17 to hit), reach 10 ft., one target.\
-    \ Hit: 28 (dice: 3d12 + 9|avg (3d12 + 9)) force damage.
-If the target is\
+    \ Hit: dice: 3d12 + 9|avg (3d12 + 9) force damage.
+If the target is a creature,\
-    \ a creature, it must succeed on a DC 23 Constitution saving throw, or its hit\
+    \ it must succeed on a DC 23 Constitution saving throw, or its hit point maximum\
-    \ point maximum is reduced by an amount equal to the damage taken.
-This reduction\
+    \ is reduced by an amount equal to the damage taken.
+This reduction lasts until\
-    \ lasts until the target finishes a long rest.
-The target dies if its hit point\
+    \ the target finishes a long rest.
+The target dies if its hit point maximum is\
-    \ maximum is reduced to 0."
+    \ reduced to 0."
   "name": "Tentacle"
 - "desc": "Demogorgon turns his magical gaze toward one creature he can see within\
     \ 120 feet of him.
 The target must succeed on a DC 23 Wisdom saving throw or suffer\